 These sheet pan breakfast tostadas immediately caught my eye.
 “Tostada” is literally translated from the Spanish as “toasted,” referring to the tortilla, often a somewhat dry or stale tortilla, that nonetheless is perfect for toasting.
 It’s just like using day old bread to make delicious toast.
 Get it?
 “Toast-ada”!

 I love that these breakfast tostadas are made on a sheet pan in the oven.
 I use my sheet pans at least once a day but not often for breakfasts.
-I love sheet pan dinners, as evidenced by the many recipes I’ve collected.
+I love sheet pan dinners, as evidenced by my collection of 20+ Healthy Sheet Pan Dinners.
 I love to bake bacon on sheet pans, and roast vegetables.

 Are you ready for the finale?
 Drizzle it all with brilliantly green salsa verde, brightly herbal and slightly tangy, for an unforgettable breakfast.

 PS: Sheet pan breakfast tostadas make an absolutely delicious lunch or dinner.
-Perfect for meatless Mondays or a vegetarian meal if you don’t use bacon or chorizo.
+They’re perfect for meatless Mondays or a vegetarian meal if you don’t use bacon or chorizo.

-Sheet pan breakfast tostadas are easy to prepare but the first step is having the desired toppings ready.
-Don’t wait until the tostadas are in the oven to assemble the toppings or you’ll find that the tostadas are ready to come out of the oven before you’re ready to sit down to eat.
+Prep the toppings: Sheet pan breakfast tostadas are easy to prepare but the first step is having the desired toppings ready.
+Don’t wait until the tostadas are in the oven to get the toppings ready or you’ll find that the tostadas are ready to come out of the oven before you’re ready.

-The salsa verde can be made a day or two in advance and stored in the refrigerator.
-You’ll want to fry up bacon or chorizo ahead of time, if desired, and chop up the veggies and cilantro.
-Once you have all of that lined up, turn the oven to broil, and get your sheet pan ready to go.
+Preheat the oven: Once you have all of that lined up, turn the oven to broil, and get your sheet pan ready to go.

-I like corn tortillas for tostadas because they have tons more flavor but white flour tortillas would work as well.
+Arrange the tortillas on a sheet pan and make a shredded cheese nest.
+I like corn tortillas for tostadas because they have tons more flavor but white flour tortillas work as well.
 Place the tortillas on the baking sheet, sprinkle each one with one quarter cup cheddar cheese, making a little indentation or nest with the cheese in the center of the tortilla.
 This little nest will hold the raw egg in place until it’s cooked.

-Carefully slide the sheet pan under the broiler.
+Broil: Carefully slide the sheet pan under the broiler.
 Keep the pan nice and level so the eggs stay nestled in.
-Broil for 8-10 minutes or until the tops and whites are set but the yolks are still runny.
+Broil for 8 to 10 minutes or until the tops and whites are set but the yolks are still runny.
 The tortillas should be lightly brown and crisp and the cheese melted and bubbly.

-Toppings are really the way to make these your own creation.
-Serving these breakfast tostadas with the toppings in bowls allows everyone to individualize their breakfast–perfect for picky eaters who might just forgo all the toppings.
-Here’s some suggestions for you:
+Toppings are really the way to make these tostadas your own creation.
+I like to serve the breakfast tostadas with the toppings in bowls allowing everyone to individualize their breakfast.
+This works well for picky eaters who might just forgo all the toppings.
+Here are suggestions for you:

 - fried chorizo (Mexican style sausage)